Gaëtan Wittebolle.

 3. Click Install on the extension by Anthropic

 That's it for the technical install.
 The VS Code extension ships with everything you need.
-The old method that required installing Node.js then typing npm install -g @anthropic-ai/claude-code in the terminal is no longer necessary.
+The old method that required installing Node.js then typing npm install -g @anthropic-ai/claude-code in the terminal still works for advanced users (see below), but is no longer required.

 Other ways to use Claude Code